St. Luke's Church, Srinagar

 St. Luke's Church is located within the compound of the Chest Diseases Hospital at the southwest slope of Shankaracharya Hill in the Dalgate area of Srinagar in Jammu and Kashmir, India.
 It is the first Christian church in Kashmir.
 It is part of the Church of North India and is one of the remotest churches in the country.

+History

 The Gothic-style church was built in 1896 by British engineers.
 The foundation stone for the church was laid on 12 September 1896 by British brothers and missionary hospital doctors, Dr Arthur Neve and Dr Ernest Neve.
 It was transferred to the Government of Jammu and Kashmir in the 1960s.
 The church remained in use until 1986 when it was abandoned due to rising militancy in the region.

 In 2016, the local Christian community and priests approached the state administration to seek its renovation.
 However, the church had severe structural issues and required major restoration work before it could be reopened.